Letters from Japan – Autumn 2022

 Yakushima, which famously inspired some of the scenery in Miyazaki’s Princess Mononoke, may need no introduction.
 Located off the coast of Kagoshima in southern Japan, the island is a hiking destination like no other.

-The relatively small island (132 km in circumference) is home to numerous hiking trails where everyone will find a fit for their level of experience.
+The relatively small island (132 km in circumference) is home to numerous hiking trails where everyone will find a good fit for their level of experience.
 Out of all the hikes and walks that I did in Yakushima during my three visits, Mt.
 Miyanoura hike still stands out as my absolute favorite.

 Shikoku – Fishing Villages Along the Pilgrimage Trail